OCPDemos/WhatTheHack/027-DevOpsWithGitHub/Student/challenge02.md

 - Next, download the code for the application [here](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/microsoft/WhatTheHack/tree/master/027-DevOpsWithGitHub/Student/Resources/Code).
 Unzip the download and copy the contents into the root of the repository you just cloned.

 - Finally, commit the files to your GitHub repository using your preferred Git client.

 ## Success Criteria

-- Visit the GitHub page for your repository.
-Here, you should be able to see the files of our sample application.
+- Your repo is cloned to your local machine and sync'd with GitHub.com
-- The "Application" and "ArmTemplates"
+- The "Application" and "ArmTemplates" folders are at the root of your GitHub repository

 ## Learning Resources